 Studying a PhD is unlike undergraduate and master's study, as you have greater input and more freedom to guide the direction of your research.
 During undergraduate studies you have a network of support in place.
 As a PhD student this is still the case, however you gain a greater level of independence day-to-day.
 PhD students often have the opportunity to supervise undergraduates and support them through their own projects which can also be rewarding.
 A usual day for me would entail arriving at work and checking through emails, followed by planning my reactions for the day.
 I then usually spend around 4-6 hours in the lab combined with analysing data and reading literature.
 I also often engage in group discussions with other PhD students to pool ideas for potential research avenues and to solve problems.
 My day is then usually rounded off by socialising with friends.

 Having studied general chemistry at undergraduate level, I wanted to branch out into a different area of research.
 Materials science seemed to have the balance of chemistry and engineering I was looking for.
 In the next five years, I would like to undertake several short term postdoctoral research projects of a chemistry/materials engineering nature.
 After that I would ideally like to continue similar research in the industrial sector, possibly in the USA or Europe.

-Pick a PhD topic that you find interesting, one that will continue to inspire you for three to four years.
-If you manage that then a PhD can be enjoyable and rewarding but it takes a lot of commitment.
+If you are considering studying a PhD I would recommend you pick a PhD topic that you find interesting, one that will continue to inspire you for three to four years.
+If you manage that then a PhD can be enjoyable and rewarding, but it takes a lot of commitment.